 Tauriko West, on the edge of Tauranga, is one of the large-scale urban developments proposed to support our region’s growth, delivering a new community with an estimated 3000 – 4000 new homes from 2024/25.

-We’ve developed transport plans which improve safety, enable access to Tauriko Business Estate and Tauriko West and provide better travel options.
-Progress on the Structure Plan and investigations such as geotechnical, stormwater and environmental assessments for the new community at Tauriko West are also ongoing and we’ve developed some proposals and ideas for the new community.
+We have developed transport plans that improve safety, enable access to Tauriko Business Estate and Tauriko West and provide better travel options.
+Progress on the structure plan and investigations such as geotechnical, stormwater and environmental assessments for the new community at Tauriko West are also ongoing, and we have developed some proposals and ideas for the new community.

 Tauranga and the western Bay of Plenty continue to experience strong population growth and as a result, more land is needed for housing.
 We have identified Tauriko West as an ideal location to set up a new community and provide more residential housing to cater for this growth.

-The Tauriko for Tomorrow project is a collaboration between SmartGrowth partners Western Bay of Plenty District Council, Bay of Plenty Regional Council, Tauranga City Council, and the NZ Transport Agency.
+The Tauriko for Tomorrow project is a collaboration between SmartGrowth partners Western Bay of Plenty District Council, Bay of Plenty Regional Council, Tauranga City Council and Waka Kotahi NZ Transport Agency.
 Together we are implementing the vision of SmartGrowth for the wider region, starting in Tauriko West.

 Work underway now

 While much of the progress on the Tauriko for Tomorrow project has not been visible to the public over the past two years, work has continued in the background.